mserrate/CoreOS-BigData/README.md

 ./single_python_producer.py
 ```

 It will run kafka-cassandra topology in Storm cluster and Kafka producer.
 All this data will be stored in Cassandra cluster using Storm topology.
-You can monitor Cassandra table in CQL shell:
+You can monitor Cassandra table in CQL shell in another endocode/devel-node:0.9.2 container:

 ```
 cqlsh 172.17.8.101